 It’s back to antiquity after lunch, a journey you’ll make by strolling through the Ancient Agora at the northwestern base of the Acropolis.
 As the center of political and public life in ancient Athens, the Agora’s open expanse played host to everything from merchants’ stalls to public forums.
 Today, the reconstructed Stoa of Attalos II—the building where Socrates once lectured to the city’s youth—houses the Museum of the Ancient Agora.
 And perched on a small hill to the west, the Hephaisteion—a beautifully preserved temple of Hephaestus, god of metalworking—outdates even the Parthenon (enter near Monastiraki Square on Adrianou).

 As the sun begins to set, consider taking a short hike to the summit of Filopappou Hill, where a breathtaking eye-level view of the Acropolis awaits.
 Or head across town to Athens’ highest point, the peak of Mt.
-Lycabettus, where the city’s most celebrated sunset vista is only a funicular ride away.
+Lycabettus, where the city’s most celebrated sunset vista is a funicular ride away.

 The Gazi Strip